furkanunsalan/Fun101/README.md

 Fun101's main language is Turkish and it's the only language bot includes.

 Fun101 was a Final Project for a Koç University's CS-101 Course my friend and I've taken.

-This is the first version of Fun101's code!

 Fun101 is made by Furkan ÜNSALAN and Efe ÇİL